Omni Calculator logo

 • If the temperature drops to its basal level, you're starting a new menstrual cycle — you're probably not pregnant.

-How to adjust basal body temperature?
+How do I adjust basal body temperature?

 To adjust the basal body temperature, we need to answer a few questions: